 Since ATVs are narrower and have a higher center of gravity, they are more prone to tipping.
 But simultaneously, due to the low vehicle weight, the rider’s weight makes up a significant portion of the vehicle’s total weight.

-When riding an ATV in difficult terrain, the rider can and should use his body’s weight to help prevent the bike from tipping.
-Actively shifting the rider’s body weight appropriately adds to the bike’s stability noticeably.
+When riding an ATV in rugged terrain, the rider can and should use his body’s weight to help prevent the bike from tipping.
+Actively shifting the rider’s body weight appropriately increases the vehicle’s stability noticeably.

 - When riding down a hill, the rider needs to slide back.